SandyRodger/launch_school_books/http_book.md

 <img width="698" alt="Screenshot 2023-04-13 at 15 10 50" src="https://user-images.githubusercontent.com/78854926/231785780-76b4709d-f9d3-42cb-8a45-b6e878a1f467.png">
 </p>

-- It's not necessary to memorize all of these, but be aware tehy can subtly effect workflow.
+- It's not necessary to memorize all of these, but be aware they can subtly effect workflow.

 ### [Summary](https://launchschool.com/books/http/read/processing_responses#summary)

 - We've looked at:
   - The components of HTTP responses.
   - How to use the inspector to view headers.
-- So HTTP is just an agreement in the form of formatted text that dictates how a client and server communicate.
+- HTTP is just an agreement in the form of formatted text that dictates how a client and server communicate.
 - The most important parts of HTTP are:
   - Status code
   - Header